cadeinc/cadeinc.github.io/McCune-Award.md

 to address different parts of the problem, including checking for the existence of an integer solution, deducing implied equalities, and reducing an unbounded problem to a bounded one.
-Although linear arithmetic reasoning has been studied for many decades, Martin's implementation of his techniques within SPASS-SATT exhibited an impressive improvement over the state-of-the-art in SMT solving for arithmetic.
+Although linear arithmetic reasoning has been studied for many decades, the implementation of his techniques within SPASS-SATT exhibited an impressive improvement over the state-of-the-art in SMT solving for arithmetic.
 His contributions lead to a new generation of linear arithmetic solvers for automated reasoning.